anapsix/zabbix-haproxy/README.md

 > HAProxy is a free, very fast and reliable solution offering high availability, load balancing, and proxying for TCP and HTTP-based applications.
 > It is particularly suited for very high traffic web sites and powers quite a number of the world's most visited ones.
 Over the years it has become the de-facto standard opensource load balancer, is now shipped with most mainstream Linux distributions, and is often deployed by default in cloud platforms.

+### Latest / Changelog

+* [09/08/2015]: now all stats are retrieved via `haproxy_stats.sh` script, which caches the stats for 5 minutes (by default) to avoid hitting HAProxy stats socket too much.

 ### Prerequisites